rvimba/Sentiment-Analysis/README.md

   Logic - https://hub.docker.com/repository/docker/rvimba/sentiment-analysis-logic

+2. Steps to get the application to work on GKE
+3.
 In my local environment
 - First I cloned the application code to my local machine.
 - Locally, I created the .jar file for the Java web application and built all three containers: frontend, web-app, and logic.